orange-alien/ja-docs-8.x/original-en/errors.md

         }
     }

+If your exception extends an exception that is already renderable, such as a built-in Laravel or Symfony exception, you may return `false` from the exception's `render` method to render the exception's default HTTP response:

+    /**
+     * Render the exception into an HTTP response.
+     *
+     * @param  \Illuminate\Http\Request  $request
+     * @return \Illuminate\Http\Response
+     */
+    public function render($request)
+    {
+        // Determine if the exception needs custom rendering...

+        return false;
+    }

 If your exception contains custom reporting logic that is only necessary when certain conditions are met, you may need to instruct Laravel to sometimes report the exception using the default exception handling configuration.
 To accomplish this, you may return `false` from the exception's `report` method:

     /**